Treatments and drugsBy Mayo Clinic Staff

 The only way to avoid alcohol intolerance symptoms or an allergic reaction is to avoid alcohol or the particular beverage or ingredients that cause the problem.
 For a minor reaction, over-the-counter or prescription antihistamines may help reduce symptoms, such as itching or hives.
 However, antihistamines can't treat a serious allergic reaction.

-If you've had a severe allergic reaction to a certain food, wear a medical alert bracelet or necklace that lets others know that you have an allergy in case you have a reaction and you're unable to communicate.
-Ask your doctor if you need to carry emergency epinephrine (adrenaline) in the form of an autoinjector (EpiPen, Twinject).
+If you've had a severe allergic reaction to a certain food, wear a medical alert bracelet or necklace to let others know you have an allergy, in case you're unable to communicate during a severe reaction.
+Ask your doctor if you need to carry emergency epinephrine (adrenaline) in the form of an autoinjector (EpiPen, Auvi-Q).
 This prescription device has a concealed needle that injects a single dose of epinephrine when you press it against your thigh.

 - Wigand P, et al. Prevalence of wine intolerance.
 Deutsches Ärzteblatt International.
 2012;109:437.

 - Fazio SB.
 Approach to flushing in adults. http://www.uptodate.com/home.
 Accessed Jan.
 16, 2015.

 - Bryant AJ, et al. Alcohol intolerance as associated with Hodgkin lymphoma.
 Canadian Medical Association Journal.
 2013;185:E353.

 - Linneberg A, et al. Prevalence of self-reported hypersensitivity symptoms following intake of alcoholic drinks.
 Clinical and Experimental Allergy.
 2007;38:1.

 - Uticaria, facial swelling after beer/alcohol.
 American Academy of Allergy, Asthma & Immunology. http://www.aaaai.org/ask-the-expert/Urticaria,-facial-swelling-after-beer-alcohol.aspx.
 Accessed Jan.
 16, 2015.